Polyphenol: Quideau definition

 According to Stéphane Quideau, the term "polyphenol" refers to compounds derived from the shikimate/phenylpropanoid and/or the polyketide pathway, featuring more than one phenolic unit and deprived of nitrogen-based functions.

 Ellagic acid, a molecule at the core of naturally occurring phenolic compounds of varying sizes, is itself not a polyphenol by the WBSSH definition, but is by the Quideau definition.
 The raspberry ellagitannin, on the other hand, with its 14 gallic acid moieties (most in ellagic acid-type components), and more than 40 phenolic hydroxyl groups, meets the criteria of both definitions of a polyphenol.
 Other examples of compounds that fall under both the WBSSH and Quideau definitions include the black tea theaflavin-3-gallate shown below, and the hydrolyzable tannin, tannic acid.

 Chemistry

 Polyphenols are reactive species toward oxidation, hence their description as antioxidants in vitro.

-Structural chemistry
+Structure

-Polyphenols are often larger molecules (macromolecules).
+Polyphenols, such as lignin, are larger molecules (macromolecules).
 Their upper molecular weight limit is about 800 daltons, which allows for the possibility to rapidly diffuse across cell membranes so that they can reach intracellular sites of action or remain as pigments once the cell senesces.
-Hence, many larger polyphenols are biosynthesized in-situ from smaller polyphenols to non-hydrolyzable tannins and remain undiscovered in the plant matrix.
+Hence, many larger polyphenols are biosynthesized in situ from smaller polyphenols to non-hydrolyzable tannins and remain undiscovered in the plant matrix.
 Most polyphenols contain repeating phenolic moieties of pyrocatechol, resorcinol, pyrogallol, and phloroglucinol connected by esters (hydrolyzable tannins) or more stable C-C bonds (nonhydrolyzable condensed tannins).
 Proanthocyanidins are mostly polymeric units of catechin and epicatechin.

 Polyphenols often have functional groups beyond hydroxyl groups.
 Ether ester linkages are common, as are carboxylic acids.